fpozzobon/webstomp-obs/README.md

 # webstomp-obs

-This library provides a [stomp](https://stomp.github.io/) client for Web browsers and nodejs through Web Sockets.
+This library provides a [stomp](https://stomp.github.io/) client for Web browsers and nodejs through Web Sockets with Rxjs Observables.

 ## Project Status